Chainsaw Chain Types 101: A complete guide to the different styles

 The pitch and gauge are predetermined by your chainsaw.
 Once you know this, you can choose from the remaining elements to design a chain.

 When it comes to making sure you have the right replacement chainsaw blade, you don’t want to cut corners with your chainsaw’s chain.
+So we have pulled all the information together in one spot to make this the only chainsaw chain guide you will ever need!

 Before you delve into all the different types of chainsaw chains.
-There is something important I have to tell you about chains for chainsaws.
+There is something vitally important I have to tell you about chains for chainsaws.

 Some aspects of your chainsaw chain you can choose based on your skill levels and the type of chainsaw cutting projects.
 Other aspects are set by the machine you have.
 There are many chainsaw chain differences across the board, and there are no universal chainsaw chains.